Confidence and discoveries with e-values: Simulation studies

-In general, calibrating \p-values and \e-values are crude processes.
-A strong \e-value of $20$ barely attains statistical significance when transformed into a \p-value (namely, $5\%$) using \eqref{eq:e-to-p-calibrator}.
-The VS bound for the borderline significant \p-value of $5\%$ is approximately $2.456$, and so ``is not worth more than a bare mention'', according to Jeffreys.
-The low ``round-trip efficiency'' in the domain of \p-values can be illustrated by

-The round trip turns the highly significant \p-value of $0.5\%$ into the non-significant \p-value of $7.2\%$.
-And this is despite the VS bound being achievable as \e-value only in hindsight.

-The three panels of Figure~\ref{fig:GWGS_sim_gen} are the transformed versions of the corresponding panels of Figure~\ref{fig:big}.
-In the left panel, we transform the arithmetic-mean discovery matrix by applying the trivial \e-to-\p\ calibrator $e\mapsto1/e$.
-In the other two panels, we transform the corresponding panels of Figure~\ref{fig:big} by applying the VS transformation \eqref{eq:VS}.
-Therefore, the left panel contains valid \p-values, whereas the other two panels contain upper bounds on \e-values.
+The three lower panels of Figure~\ref{fig:big} are the transformed versions of the corresponding upper panels.
+In the lower left panel, we transform the arithmetic-mean discovery matrix (upper left panel) by applying the canonical \e-to-\p\ calibrator $e\mapsto1/e$.
+In the other two lower panels, we transform the corresponding upper panels by applying the VS transformation \eqref{eq:VS}.
+Therefore, the lower left panel contains valid \p-values, whereas the other two lower panels contain upper bounds on \e-values.

-It is interesting that even after the crude step of calibration (remember its woeful round-trip efficiency illustrated by \eqref{eq:round-trip}), the left panel of Figure~\ref{fig:GWGS_sim_gen} still looks better than the middle panel of Figure~\ref{fig:big}.
-Not surprisingly, assuming independence makes direct treatment of \p-values more efficient: compare the right panel of Figure~\ref{fig:big} and the left panel of Figure~\ref{fig:GWGS_sim_gen}.
-And even the optimistic VS transformations (the middle and right panels of Figure~\ref{fig:GWGS_sim_gen}) look worse than the arithmetic-mean discovery matrix in the left panel of Figure~\ref{fig:big}.
+It is interesting that even after the crude step of \e-to-\p\ calibration (remember the woeful round-trip efficiency illustrated by \eqref{eq:round_trip}), the lower left panel of Figure~\ref{fig:big} still looks slightly better than the upper middle panel.
+In this comparison there is no uncertainty in the choice of the \e-to-\p\ calibrator, since \eqref{eq:e-to-p_calibrator} is the only reasonable one (namely, it dominates any other \e-to-\p\ calibrator).
+And even the optimistic VS transformation (the lower middle panel) looks much worse than the arithmetic-mean discovery matrix in the upper left panel.
+We can see, even without using Jeffreys's informal correspondence, that the method based on \e-values produces better results in this case, despite the crude calibration steps.

+Not surprisingly, assuming independence makes direct treatment of \p-values more efficient: compare the upper right panel and the lower left panel.
+What is more surprising is that, even assuming independence and using the optimistic VS transformation, the lower right panel still look worse than the upper left panel.